 Drinking and Smoking

-- You’re not allowed to drink alcohol in public.
-The fine for doing so is hefty, $200+.
-We do it anyways when we go for picnics on Sunset Beach (one of our top seven non-touristy things to do in Vancouver), for example.
-But we’re discrete.
+We do it anyways when we go for picnics on Sunset Beach (one of our top seven non-touristy things to do in Vancouver), for example, but we’re discrete.
 We pour the booze into cups or water bottles and hide the empties.

-- Happy Hour is not that happy.
-There is a legal minimum price on alcoholic drinks—$5 per 20 oz. beer, $15 per 60 oz. jug, $3 per oz of liquor—which severely restricts the happiness of “happy hour” in Vancouver.
-And don’t forget those prices don’t include 15% taxes and 15%+ tip.
+Happy Hour is not that happy in Vancouver because there is a legal minimum price on alcoholic drinks—$5 per 20 oz. beer, $15 per 60 oz. jug, $3 per oz of liquor.

 Food and Drink